-Chobe Chilwero has 15 individual suites set in the gardens- certainly large enough to relax in during the day, and with a small private garden behind where you could spend a pleasant afternoon snoozing in a well shaded hammock.
+Chobe Chilwero has 14 individual suites set in the gardens- certainly large enough to relax in during the day, and with a small private garden behind where you could spend a pleasant afternoon snoozing in a well shaded hammock.
 Floors are polished, beds are comfortable and the tub is whopping, though we must confess we didn’t use it at all during our stay as the lure of the outdoor shower was just too strong.
-There’s also a honeymoon suite which has a private plunge pool.
+There’s also a pool suite which has a private plunge pool.
+The latest addition at Chobe Chilwero are three family suites, which have an extra bedroom for children.
 The main lodge has a distinct air of the colonial about it: there’s a large sweeping verandah with ravishing views down over the Chobe River, and afternoon tea is a firm fixture.
 (As an aside, we generally ate very well during our stay.)

 What about families at Chobe Chilwero?

 Chobe Chilwero has an elephant fence around it, which provides a little more peace of mind for parents.
 There’s also a pool to splash around in between drive and a good kids programme, so we can see this working well for family safaris.

 When out on morning and afternoon game drives in Chobe National Park, we were impressed with our guide, probably one of the best we’ve had in Botswana.
 Drives stick to the tracks out and along the Chobe River, and elephant sightings in particular were spectacular.
 We especially loved the afternoon boat safari: a gentle potter along the Chobe River, watching hippos splutter indignantly, ellies coming down to drink in the water and a dazzling selection of birdlife to train our binos on.
 And Chobe Chilwero isn’t just a safari lodge.
 There’s a rather excellent spa here which tempted several guests away from their game drives.